-- 6.1 There are no material considerations which would warrant a departure from the statutory development plan which allocates the application site for employment use in association with a business park.
-The proposal is in a large part for residential development which is not considered appropriate in this location, remote from any existing residential settlement.
-The proposed commercial uses should be firstly considered in existing town centres so as to not pull foot fall from existing centres to the detriment of the vitality of them. - 6.2 The proposal to restrict the residential development to persons aged over 55 would not result in housing which would best meet the district's housing need nor the district's affordable housing need and would not cater for all people in the community contrary to policy H5. - 6.3 The mix and type of affordable housing proposed would not meet need in the district most effectively and the proposal would therefore not fulfil the requirements of policy H4 of the Core Strategy. - The proposed residential development would not accord with the requirement in the NPPF that a sequential approach to flood risk is followed.
-There are other sites within the district at lower flood risk.
+- 6.1 There are no material considerations which would warrant a departure from the Council's statutory development plan which allocates the application site for employment use in association with a business park.
+The business park forms an important employment opportunity in the district which takes a longer term view to 2031 alongside anticipated growth associated with London Southend Airport.
+There is no clear evidence to indicate that there is no demand for the allocated employment use at the site.
+Given the conflict with the adopted development plan the proposal is not a development that officers can recommend favourably. - 6.2 The proposal is in a large part for residential development which is not considered appropriate in this location, remote from any existing residential settlement and immediately adjacent to the remaining part of the business park. - 6.3 In addition, the proposal to restrict the residential development to persons aged over 55 would not result in housing which would best meet the district's housing need nor the district's affordable housing need and would not cater for all people in the community contrary to policies H4 and H5. - The proposed residential development would also not accord with the requirement in the NPPF that a sequential approach to flood risk is followed.
+The applicant has not provided evidence in accordance with the requirement in the planning practice guidance and it cannot be concluded that there are no other sites within the district at lower flood risk.
 The proposal in this regard is therefore objectionable on flood risk grounds contrary to policy ENV3 of the Core Strategy (2011) and relevant parts of Section 14 of the NPPF.